BenjaminKostiuk/Code-Booklet/Polynomials/README.md

 * Conversion between types

 ### Testing
-Included at the end of the file are test cases on various input and output of the program.
+Included in the /test folder are tests on various input and output.
+Also included is a QuickCheck module for Assign_3